CalebQ42/go-rpg/README.md

 Player
 InitPlayer (Player and initiative number struct)
 rpgxui/PlayListAdapter (array of InitPlayer that is automatically ordered from highest to lowest.
 For use with github.com/nelsam/gxui.List)

+#TODO
+All documentation :)
+Add simple initiative example program (and some more)
+Add ability to load and save to file easily